ShubhamGupta2701/Docker/README.md

 ## Commands for Docker
 - To check the docker version `docker -v`
 - To check the list of docker containers, images and other info `docker ps`
+- To check the list of docker images  `docker image ls`
+- To run the image we need imageID i.e. creating a container `docker run _imageID_`

+## Docker File Format
+- FROM _BASE_IMAGE_
+- WORKDIR /WORKING DIRECTORY
+- COPY . . `Its for copy current directory data inside our image`
+- RUN npm i   `This commands installs all the necessary packages to run our proj.`
+- CMD ['npm run','dev'] `CMD ["Executable","Command"]`